ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 > [!primary]
 >
-> The `Customise the hardware RAID configuration`{.action} option is available only if your dedicated server has a hardware RAID controller.
+> The option `Customise the hardware RAID configuration`{.action} is available only if your dedicated server has a hardware RAID controller.
 >

 > [!primary]
 >
-> As you can see, you cannot tick the `Customise the partition configuration`{.action} option, as explained above.
+> The option `Customise the partition configuration`{.action} is not available, for the reasons explained above.
 >

 Choose the disk group on which you want ESXi to be installed.
-Note that only the first disk of this disk group will be used to install the OS.
+Note that only the first disk of this group will be used to install the OS.
 Find more information in [this guide](/pages/bare_metal_cloud/dedicated_servers/install_hybrid).

 Click `Next`{.action} to continue.

 ![ESXi selection](images/reinstalling-your-server-02.png){.thumbnail}

-In the `Partitioning scheme`{.action} dropdown menu, select the partitioning scheme you want to have: the overview is updated as soon as you select another partitioning scheme, so you can get an idea of how your partitioning will look like on your dedicated server.
+In the `Partitioning scheme`{.action} dropdown menu, select the partitioning scheme you want to have.
+The overview is updated as soon as you select another partitioning scheme, so you can get an idea of how your partitioning will look like on your dedicated server.

 Fill in the other details and click `Confirm`{.action} to start the ESXi installation on your dedicated server.